If You Know Someone Who Might Be Suicidal

 - You may not know what to do.

-- You may be afraid that you will make the person angry (or angrier).
+- You might be afraid that you will make the person angry (or angrier).

-- You may feel that talking about suicide will make it worse.
+- You could fear that talking about teenage suicide will make it worse.

 - You may be afraid of being clumsy or awkward and making a mistake that makes matters worse.